The Croft Sarclet Village

 Cottage | 2 bedrooms | sleeps 4

-Come and see the Northern Lights!
-This charming two bedroom detached cottage situated in the small village of Sarclet in the highlands of Scotland.
-Listed as one of the best places to see the lights with no light pollution.
+PRICES FOR SUMMER HOLIDAY 2014 REDUCED TO JUST £495 PER WEEK. looking to get away from it all?
+This charming two bed detached cottage has outstanding views over the North Sea.
+There are excellent walks, bird watching and fishing to be had locally.
 Just 20 miles south of John O'Groats you really can't get much further north and remain on the mainland.
 With the town of Wick just 5 miles away you're never far from shops or excellent restaurants.
 The price shown includes Linen, towels and heating with no further charges.

 The Croft is an extended original crofters home built around the early 18th century with two foot thick stone walls in the original parts which now provide the bedrooms.
 There is a fully fitted kitchen with appliances, lounge/diner and modern bathroom.
 It has been in my family for many generations and is still used as a family holiday home.